Short-lived 2011 ABC Game Show

 debuted among controversy, as ABC chose to put it in primetime rather than Million Dollar Mind Game

-, which the network had relegated to Sunday afternoons.
+, which the network had put on Sunday afternoons and left to die against NFL games.
 The run, consisting of six episodes, aired from November 21-December 26, 2011.

 - Mystery Box: Each round's prize money was divided into nine shares of ascending amounts, hidden behind nine numbered virtual rectangles.
 To reveal a clue, the player chose a number and hoped it was low-valued, since the revealed amounts were deducted from the round's prize.